 All fostering placements are fully funded; carers should never end up out of pocket.
-Please see the document about Fostering Finance.
-Recommend a Friend and get up to £500.
+Please see the document about Fostering Finance

 As well as a weekly allowance, there is also a skills based payment scheme.
 This is available to carers who have gained experience and undertaken relevant qualifications, which are funded by the council.
 It's up to you how far you want to go - you can develop a genuine career in care by fostering.